Are you ready to impress recruiters and headhunters with a winning CV?

 Identify what your best next step could be

-Once you have decided that it's time to start looking for a new role, consider what the next step in your career looks like.
-It's likely you have already identified what made you unhappy in your current role and contemplated how your ideal work day would be different.
+Once you've decided that it's time to start looking for a new role, consider what the next step in your career looks like.
+It's likely that you've already identified what made you unhappy in your current role and contemplated how your ideal work day would be different.
 Channel these thoughts into your job hunt and your CV optimisation, especially if it involves a career change.
-A clear, focused approach will make the job hunt process much easier and efficient.
+A clear, focused approach will make the job hunt process much easier and more efficient.

 Read ideal job descriptions